mucahitnezir/express-starter/README.md

 ## Installation
 1. Firstly, you have to install npm packages with ``npm install`` command.
-2. Create empty MySQL database.
+2. Create empty PostgreSQL database.
 4. Create **.env** file by copying *.env.sample* file in **root directory**.
 5. Modify .env file.
 6. Use `npm run db:migrate` command to create database tables.